Pioneers play pioneer ball. Important nuances and rules of the game

 13. After the end of the initial game, the opponents change places.

-In addition to the classic version, there is a kind of pioneer ball with two balls.
+In addition to the classic version, there is a variation of pioneer ball with two balls.
 Then the rules change a little: at the start of the game, each team is given a ball.

-With the referee's whistle, the opponents try to throw him over the net - into the opponent's field of action.
+With the referee's whistle, the opponents try to throw it over the net - into the opponent's field of action.
 A minus point is assigned to the team that has two balls on the court at once.

-Innings Ball touch Block or hit
+Innings Touching the ball Block or hit

 1. The main task is to throw the element over the grid.